ABS's Guidelines for Verbal Description

 14. Allow People to Touch Artworks

 Providing an opportunity to touch three-dimensional works gives visitors who are blind or visually impaired an immediate, personal experience with an original work of art.
 Direct touch is the best way to explore an object.
 For conservation reasons, however, some museums require people to wear thin gloves made of cotton or plastic.
 An informal poll at the Museum of Modern Art , New York , indicated that most people prefer plastic to cotton because the texture and temperature of the work's material can be felt.

 When it is not possible to touch original works of art, alternative touchable materials can be provided.
 In some instances, alternative materials can provide a fuller and more complete understanding of a work because they can be touched without gloves.
 These auxiliary aids include three-dimensional reproductions; samples of art-making materials such as marble, bronze, clay, and canvas; examples of the tools used in various media, such as paintbrushes, chisels, and hammers; and replicas of the objects depicted in the artwork.
 Additionally, it is helpful to have a range of information available on the unique characteristics of the materials and the way in which the medium dictates the form.

 16. Tactile Illustrations of Artworks

 Most museum visitors want as much information as possible.
 Tactile diagrams are a very effective way of making visual art accessible.
 These diagrams are tactile illustrations of artworks, and they are essentially relief images.
 These kinds of black-and-white relief images are schematic diagrams, and they do not represent the actual object in every detail.
 Tactile diagrams are always used in conjunction with a verbal narrative that guides the person through the diagram, and provides additional descriptive and historical information.
-Art Education for the Blind uses a lexicon of seven standardized tactile patterns, as well as five standardized lines and five informational icons.
+Art Beyond Sight uses a lexicon of seven standardized tactile patterns, as well as five standardized lines and five informational icons.